 This group is dedicated to spurring strategic collaboration to advance a low carbon future for Canada.
-Co-chairs are currently Valerie Lemieux of the Catherine Donnelly Foundation and Beth Hunter of the McConnell Foundation.
+The Chair is currently Annie Bérubé of the McConnell Foundation.
 Activities range from shared learning to aligned funding to support the implementation of the Pan Canadian Framework and to improve climate communications.
-Burkhard Mausberg serves as Environment Funders’ Program Consultant for this work.
+Jen Lash serves as Environment Funders’ Canada Program Consultant for this work.

 The collaborative is comprised of members whose grantmaking programs and interests encompass the conservation and sound stewardship of coastal and marine ecosystems.
 The Oceans Collaborative provides a shared grantmaking platform with some additional new funding, and will also provide opportunities for members to coordinate their grantmaking where this can help make the most of existing capacity.
 Darcy Dobell serves as Environment Funders’ Program Consultant for this work.
 Overview of the Collaborative’s work.

 This group is dedicated to strengthening the role of philanthropy in support of urban sustainability.
 Community Foundations of Canada is working with Environment Funders to deliver a webinar series focused on highlighting areas where philanthropic support is helping to advance a sustainable future for Canadian communities.

 The BC Water Funders Collaborative is an informal body supporting strategic collaboration among organizations and foundations that fund freshwater and watershed protection efforts in British Columbia.
 More information.